Sprawl and Traffic Congestion

 Investments in transportation are not neutral - they steer growth towards an area.
 Failing to build roads or interchanges, or failing to maintain/existing ones, will deter growth.
 It's no secret that housing and transportation are intimately connected - though the government agencies that deal with one often fail to coordinate effectively with the other.

-Still, in the Housing Act passed waaaay back in 1961, the federal government assumed a role in financing mass transit so state and local governments could purchase buses, trolleys and trains.
+In the Housing Act passed in 1961, the federal government assumed a role in financing mass transit so state and local governments could purchase buses, trolleys and trains.
 In theory, mass transit would enable low-income residents without a car to have access to jobs in the area.
 That requires mass transit managers to offer reasonable connections from the various housing developments to the employment centers.
-Since 1961, the character of many downtowns have shifted dramatically - and while the jobs may have moved to the suburbs, not all of the bus systems have been able to expand.
+Since 1961, the character of many downtowns have shifted dramatically.
+While many jobs moved to the suburbs, not all of the bus systems have been able to expand.

 Transportation is a hotly-debated issue across the state, and the predominant issue (along with schools) for local politics in Northern Virginia.
 The local business community (and the Washington Post newspaper in particular) constantly advocate greater investment in local transportation.
-Legislators in the region strongly supported increased funding for local (hey, all politics is local, right?) road improvements to be included as "priority projects," when the General Assembly's specifically directed funding for a six-year, $2.6 billion statewide transportation package in the 2000 session.
+Legislators in the region strongly supported increased funding for local (all politics is local...) road improvements to be included as "priority projects," when the General Assembly's specifically directed funding for a six-year, $2.6 billion statewide transportation package in the 2000 session.

 “Another Alexandria” Beyond the Beltway in Just Three Years